-The DMO's risk policies reflect the high standards and robust requirements which determine the way in which risks are managed and controlled.
+The DMO's risk policies reflect the high standards and robust requirements which determine the way risks are managed and controlled.
 The DMO Accounting Officer, with the support of the Board, ensures that policies are regularly reviewed to reflect any changes in the DMO's operations and/or best practice.
-In 2020-2021, this included policies relating to misconduct escalation, procurement, information security, IT security, and remote working.
+In 2021-2022, this included policies relating to health and safety, procurement, physical security, IT acceptable use, IT security and remote working.

-Staff are required to confirm that they have read and accepted the DMO's rules on personal dealing and the DMO's policy on the use of information systems and technology, and that they are aware of, and will continue to keep up to date with, the DMO's policies on whistleblowing, anti-fraud and anti-money laundering.
+Staff are required to confirm that they have read and accepted the DMO's rules on personal dealing and the DMO's policy on the use of information systems and technology, and that they are aware of, and will continue to keep up to date with, the DMO's policies on whistleblowing, anti-fraud, anti-money laundering and information security.
 The DMO ensures that this exercise is undertaken on an annual basis allowing staff to maintain a good level of awareness of the DMO's policies in these areas.
 All members of staff have job descriptions which include reference to the specific key risks they are expected to manage.